basthofer/Smsguard/README.md

-# Smsguard by scamjammers
+# Scambuster by scamjammers

-Smsguard is a tool that uses AI to detect and analyze potential SMS scams.
+Scambuster is a tool that uses AI to detect and analyze potential SMS scams.
 It leverages both Node.js and Python to provide a comprehensive solution for SMS analysis.

 ## Prerequisites